 On low heat, melt the butter in a small pot, add in muscovado sugar and black treacle.
 Once everything is melted and well mixed, stir in the double cream.
 Turn up the heat, when it’s bubbling and hot, take it off the heat.

 I’ve realised that the sponge is usually ready within 30min.
-You can check whether your cake is ready by poking it using a toothpick, knife or fork, if it’s still gooey, stick it back in the over for a little longer.
+You can check whether your cake is ready by poking it using a toothpick, knife or fork, if it’s still gooey, stick it back in the oven for a little longer.
 As soon as the cake is out of the oven, prick the sponge all over using a straw or cocktail stick and pour about a quarter or a little more of the sauce over the sponge and spread using a spatula.
 The sponge should be entirely covered with the sauce.
 Once you’ve done that, let the cake rest for about 20min, for the sponge to soak in the sauce and then serve.

 Sticky toffee Pudding goes perfectly with the topping sauce, vanilla custard, or vanilla ice-cream or on it’s own.
 When serving bring out the remaining sauce and other toppings you may have.